 Richard Kelly’s deeply bizarre directorial debut is filled with WTF moments and twisted images that have been overanalyzed by stoned college students for fifteen years now.
 However, if there’s a single iconic image to be pulled from Donnie Darko then it is definitely Frank.
 An unsettling skull faced bunny that predicts the end of the world, Frank is symbolic of everything or nothing depending on your opinion of the film.
 Yet, there’s no denying the creepy power of Frank’s image that Kelly plastered on the poster and has been a lazy Halloween costume staple ever since for teenagers who feel so much more deeply than you.

-This 70s allegory for fascism has terrified several generations of children whose parents assumed that Watership Down was appropriate bedtime viewing purely because it’s a cartoon.
+This 70s allegory for fascism has terrified several generations of children whose parents assumed that Watership Down was a bunny movie that was appropriate bedtime viewing purely because it’s a cartoon.
 Big mistake moms and dads.
 This Nazi parable is one big collection of twisted images that will make kids terrified of rabbits for the rest of their lives.
 Given his mashed appearance covered in wounds from various past battles as well as the fact that he’s a symbol for Hitler, it’s safe to say that General Woundwort has appeared in more children’s nightmares than any rabbit in movie history.
 It might not be particularly frightening for anyone to watch as an adult, but given the generations scarred by a too-young viewing of Watership Down, it has to feature prominently on this list.

 Finally, there’s only one rabbit that could possibly top this list.
 An absolutely nasty beast with big pointy teeth that completely ravaged King Arthur’s men in their quest for the Holy Grail.
 One of the most horrifying legends in English history vividly brought to life in this 70s masterpiece that is beloved by history buffs worldwide.
 Only watch the movie if you’ve got a strong stomach though, the filmmakers spared none of the gruesome details that have horrified Brits for centuries.